AN-06/100DaysOfPython/Day1/README.md

-# 🎸 Day 1: Band Name Generator
+# 🎸 Band Name Generator

 Welcome to the **Band Name Generator** project!
 This is the first project in my #100DaysOfPython challenge.